mrjohannchang/dotfiles/README.md

 2. Tmux cannot be launched in Windows Terminal directly.
 Need to use `script -c tmux /dev/null` as workaround ([source](https://github.com/csdvrx/sixel-tmux)). [#5132](https://github.com/microsoft/terminal/issues/5132)

 ## To-Do

+1. Make dotfiles folder able to be put anywhere on the filesystem instead of only `${HOME}/dotfiles`.